Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Infrastructure

-The DRS infrastructure has been designed to ensure efficient coverage across the entire national territory, guaranteeing both consumer accessibility and system operability.
-It consists of two main elements: collection points, where consumers return containers, and support and processing units, which handle the management, sorting, and preparation of containers for recycling.
+volta‘s infrastructure has been designed to ensure efficient coverage across the entire national territory, guaranteeing both consumer accessibility and system operability.
+It consists of two main elements: Collection Points, where consumers return containers, and support and processing units, which handle the management, sorting, and preparation of containers for recycling.

 Collection Points